cinnamonmanrng/cooking_chef/README.md

 # Cooking Chef

 ## Minimum Requirements:
-OS: Windows 8 or later / MacOS: 12.2 Monterey or later
+OS: Windows 10 or later / MacOS: 12.2 Monterey or later
 </br>
-Python: Python 3.8 or later
+Python: Python 3 (version 10) or later
 </br>
 No other requirements
 </br>